 Dubbo parkrun is a free, timed, 5km running event along the Macquarie River every Saturday at 8am.
-We're very happy to support Dubbo parkrun during it's development.
-In the last year it has grown to attract hundreds of runners every weekend.
+We're proud to be a founding Local Supporter of the Dubbo parkrun during it's development.
+You'll find our committee members and lots of Dubbo Stampede gear there each and every week.

-These training plans are for those without a long experience of running, and who have an irregular/sporadic approach to running, and would like some order and progress towards a goal.
+These training plans are for those without a long experience of running, and who have an irregular or sporadic approach to running, and would like some order and progress towards a goal.